-- regional development: in addition to offloading mobile networks in the most densely populated parts of the country, the development of 5G services must benefit every region; - competition: the procedure must allow at least four operators to be capable of providing 5G services under good conditions, while also having the ability to distinguish themselves from the competition: - innovation and services for "vertical" sectors: no frequency will be reserved for vertical sectors, per se, but one objective is to provide them with services that take their particular needs into consideration, regardless of their location; - revenue: the procedure will include a financial criterion, with a reserve price set by the Government.
+- regional development: in addition to offloading mobile networks in the most densely populated parts of the country, the development of 5G services must benefit every region; - competition: the procedure must allow at least four operators to be capable of providing 5G services under good conditions, while also having the ability to distinguish themselves from the competition; - innovation and services for "vertical" sectors: no frequency will be reserved for vertical sectors, a priori, but one objective is to provide them with services that take their particular needs into consideration, regardless of their location; - revenue: the procedure will include a financial criterion, with a reserve price of 2.17 billion euros for all of the frequencies allocated.

-3. Planned allocation procedure
+3. Allocation procedure